bagdepriyanka/uploadexcel/README.md

-# uploadexcel
+# uploadexcel #

+## upload excel file ##

+show progress bar while uploading the file

+## send emails ##

+send email to all uploaded users also show progress bar for the same

+## download excel file ##
-upload excel file, send emails to all uploaded user, download excel file showing summary of successfully sent email and failed emails
+once emails are send download an excel file which which show summary for total emails, sent emails and failed emails.